 - the health status and basics needs of the affected population are unknown, or

 - when response and recovery efforts need to be evaluated.

-Although the Texas Department of State Health Services typically provides technical assistance during a disaster response, CASPER methodology can be used in both a disaster and non-disaster setting.
-CASPER methodology has been used to assess public health perceptions and estimate needs of a community during a non-disaster setting.
+Although the Texas Department of State Health Services typically provides technical assistance during a disaster response, the CASPER methodology can be used in both a disaster and non-disaster setting.
+CASPER methodology has been used to assess public health perceptions and estimate the needs of a community during a non-disaster setting.
 Regardless of the setting and objectives, once the decision to conduct the CASPER has been made, it should be initiated as soon as possible.

 5. How do I learn more information about using CASPER?

 The Texas Department of State Health Services has a website that provides more information on CASPER.
 In addition, the CDC has developed the CASPER toolkit to assist personnel from any local, state/territorial, regional, or federal public health department in conducting a CASPER during a disaster.
 The toolkit was developed to standardize the assessment procedures.
 While it is focused on disaster response, it may also be adapted for use in non-disaster settings.
 The CASPER toolkit provides guidelines on questionnaire development, methodology, sample selection, training, data collection, analysis, and report writing, and is available at the CDC website here.